michaelzhiluo/starburst/README.md

 git submodule update --init --recursive
 ```

 Before launching runs, the reviewer should make sure that the image `gcr.io/sky-burst/skyburst:latest` is cached on all nodes (pre-pulled) of the Kubernetes cluster.
-This ensures that there is no `ContainerCreate` state, which introduce container download delays and is not captured in our simulator.
-Our provided VM already has the image cached on all nodes, but we note this if the evaluator observes jobs/pods that are pulling images for too long.
+This ensures that there is no `ContainerCreating` state, which introduce container download delays and is not modeled in our simulator.
+Run:

+```
+# Ensures all images are already pulled onto each Kubernetes node.
+You may need to run this multiple times!
+./real_scripts/cache-images.sh
+```

 There are a total of four runs - for No-Wait, Constant-Wait, Starburst, and Starburst without a time estimator (No-TE).
 Each run takes ~3-5 hours to complete.
-To setup, launch Chakra, our scheduler plugin for Kubernetes for best-bit binpacking:
-```
-# We highly recommend deleting and redeploying Chakra for each run.
-If jobs are pending in middle of a run, it is most likely Chakra has errored.
-# Note if jobs are pending state (run `kubectl get pods`) anytime in the middle of a run, we suggest restarting the run.
-cd ~/starburst/chakra
-# Delete Chakra deployment from prior run.
-kubectl delete deployment chakra-scheduler
-# Deploy Chakra admin roles. (only needs to be done once)
-kubectl apply -f chakra_admin.yaml
-# Deploy Chakra.
-kubectl apply -f chakra.yaml
-```
+Our scripts re-deploys Chakra, the scheduler plugin for  Kubernetes, launches Starburst's higher level scheduler, and the job submission services.

 We note that the runs **must be ran sequentially**, as there is only one cluster.
 To launch our runs:
 ```
-cd ~/starburst/starburst/sweep
 # Ideally run this as a background process (such as in Tmux or Screen).
-# No-Wait - ../sweep_examples/artifact_eval/no-wait.yaml
+# No-Wait - ./real_scripts/no-wait.sh
-# Constant-Wait - ../sweep_examples/artifact_eval/constant-wait.yaml
+# Constant-Wait - ./real_scripts/constant-wait.sh
-# Starburst - ../sweep_examples/artifact_eval/starburst.yaml
+# Starburst - ./real_scripts/starburst.sh
-# Starburst (No-TE) - ../sweep_examples/artifact_eval/starburst-note.yaml
+# Starburst (No-TE) - ./real_scripts/starburst-note.sh
-python submit_sweep.py --config ../sweep_examples/artifact_eval/no-wait.yaml
+./real_scripts/no-wait.sh
 ```

-While the run is executing, progress of jobs submitted thus far can be visualized with `kubectl get pods`.
+**While the run is executing, progress of jobs submitted thus far can be visualized with `kubectl get pods`.
+If any job is in pending state on the Kubernetes cluster, that means Chakra has errored.
+Please restart the run by rerunning the bash command.**
-Furthermore, each run will log its outputs to `~/starburst/starburst/sweep_logs/[RUN_ID]`.

-Finally, we require running post processing on the logs for each.
-To launch our post-processing script, run:
+Finally, after each run, the runs logs needs to be post-processed. **Each run will log its outputs to `~/starburst/starburst/sweep_logs/[RUN_ID]`, where `RUN_ID` is a timestamp.
+We strongly empahsize to NOT LAUNCH the next run before processing logs below.
+Otherwise, the script will not be able to fetch information from the jobs on the K8 cluster.** To launch our post-processing script, run:
 ```
 cd ~/starburst/starburst/sweep
 python process_logs.py --log_path ../sweep_logs/[RUN_ID]